Beijing Games organisers say virus 'biggest challenge', 100 days from start

 The estimated 2,900 athletes must be fully vaccinated or face 21 days' quarantine upon arrival.

-Some of 2008's Summer Games venues will be used during the winter spectacle, including the "Bird's Nest" national stadium for the opening and closing ceremonies.
+Some of the 2008 Summer Games venues will be used during the winter spectacle, including the "Bird's Nest" national stadium for the opening and closing ceremonies.

 But only people living in China will be allowed to buy tickets to attend the Games, which run from February 4 to 20.